 - It’s more or less the same as any other business just slightly different.
 Franchising is a partnership with an experienced business owner who will coach and support the new franchisee.
 However, the new franchisee still needs business acumen and still needs the drive and skill-set for whatever franchise they are joining.
 The franchisor can provide the know-how and certain resources but the franchisee, just like any other business owner needs to make it work.

 - Case study.
 Our own company Lime Licensing Group was founded by Andy Cheetham who is based in North Yorkshire.
 As a management consultant, Andy could only carry out so much work before being oversubscribed.
 So, in the same way, that Limes clients are taught to expand through the franchise model, Lime has done the same.
-Two regional offices have been set up under franchise models, one being in Cardiff and the other being in Cambridgeshire which gives Lime a presence in the South West, the South East and the North of England.
+Four regional offices have been set up under franchise models, one being in Cardiff and the others in Cambridgeshire, Birmingham and Manchester which gives Lime a national presence.
 Two further offices are planned for Ireland and Scotland before the end of 2020.
 This is a slow burn example which suits Lime’s particular situation.
 However, another company may be able to grow far quicker appointing 10 franchises in the first year, or more.
 Limes best ever client grew to 100+ in 18 months!

 No matter what the business the principles of great franchising apply to all businesses and all sectors.